When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Layla Memory Foam Mattress

-Couples will likely enjoy the Layla Mattress’ versatility as well as its motion isolation.
-People who toss and turn are unlikely to wake their partner on the Layla because it absorbs movement rather than allowing it to move across the bed’s surface.
+Couples will probably enjoy the Layla Mattress’ versatility, as well as its motion isolation.
+People who toss and turn are less likely to wake their partner on the Layla because it absorbs movement, rather than allowing it to move across the bed’s surface.
 The flippable design also makes it easy for couples to switch between firmness levels according to personal preference.

 The medium soft (4) side uses two comfort layers — memory foam infused with copper and cooling gel and zoned polyfoam.
 The 3 inches of memory foam cradle your body to alleviate pressure points, and the copper and gel are designed to wick away heat.
 The zoned polyfoam provides enhanced support beneath your midsection and lower back while providing extra cushioning to your shoulders and legs.